A comprehensive camping safari into South Africa, Lesotho and Swaziland, starting in Johannesburg and ending in Cape Town, South Africa.

 In the morning you have time for one more optional activity in the Plettenberg Bay area, before our scenic journey continues.

 Go sea kayaking, laze on the beach in Plettenberg Bay, explore the town or set off on an ocean safari in season.
-Whale watching safaris are a highlight in Plett, which is a whale watching hotspot in season (July to October).
+Whale watching safaris are a highlight in Plett, which is a whale watching hotspot in the season (July to October).

 Next, our Budget Garden Route Tour travels inland, taking us over breathtaking mountain passes of the Outeniqua Mountains; which separate the coast from the semi-arid Klein (Small) Karoo region.
 Leaving the green belt along the ocean we make our way to Oudtshoorn, a historic Karoo town famed for the Cango Caves and the ostrich farms.